Find Young Couples Wanting to Adopt, Older Couples Looking to Adopt

 - They may be closer to “younger” or “older” than you’re comfortable with, depending on the individual couple.

-Many expectant parents are excited at the idea of helping an older couple experience parenthood, sometimes for the first time.
-They offer more life experience and may be solely focused on raising a child at this point in their lives.
+Many expectant parents are excited at the idea of helping an older couple looking to adopt experience parenthood, sometimes for the first time.
+These families may offer more life experience and may be solely focused on raising a child at this point in their lives.

-- Many older couples often have established stable careers which allow them to provide your child with more quality time and financial opportunities.
+- Many older couples looking to adopt have established stable careers which may allow them to provide your child with more quality time and financial opportunities.

-- Their relationship has withstood the test of time and experience, and has grown stronger over the years.
+- If they have been together for a long time, their relationship has withstood the test of time and experience, and has grown stronger over the years.

 - They may have fewer years left to spend with your child.